suongfiori/drone-page/README.md

 <h1>Responsive Drone Event</h1>

-This is a responsive web application built for a fictional drone event includes a gallery of drone photographs, information about the event, and contact information for the organizers.
+Responsive event page built with React using Vite - for a fictional drone event includes a gallery of drone photographs, information about the event, and contact information for the organizers.

 :arrow_forward: [Live Deployment Link](https://responsive-drone-page.vercel.app/)